Navy vs. Temple NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Midshipmen and their opponents have scored an average of 48.5 points per game in 2021, five more than Saturday's total.

-- The 53.7 PPG average total in Owls games this season is 10.2 points more than this game's over/under.
+- The 43.5-point total for this game is 10.2 points below the 53.7 points per game average total in Owls games this season.

 Navy Stats and Trends

-- In Navy's 10 games this year, it has six wins against the spread.

-- Navy's games this year have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).
+- Navy's games this year have gone over the point total four times in 10 opportunities (40%).

 - Find the latest spread and moneyline odds for Navy at SISportsbook.